nebojsa-underit/Cloude-storage-examples/README.md

 ## Uploading file to Azure blob storage

-Firstly, you need to create Micrsoft Azure account [here](https://azure.microsoft.com/en-us/)
+Firstly, you need to create Micrsoft Azure account [here](https://azure.microsoft.com/en-us/).

+After that we can begin setting up our bucket, where we will be uploading files.